ProtoconNet/mitum-java-util/README.md

 ## Generate New Seal

-Supports you to generate a seal json file such that the seal is able to consist of several operations.
+`mitum-java-util` supports you to generate a seal json file such that the seal is able to consist of several operations.
 Those operations can be any type 'mitum-java-util' provides.

 ### Prerequisite